mdsumner/spdplyr/README.md

 Installation
 ------------

-Spbabel can be installed directly from github:
+Spdplyr can be installed directly from github:

 ``` r
 devtools::install_github("mdsumner/spdplyr")